worldbank/metadata-editor/docs/rationale.md

 The Metadata Editor is one application among others developed or supported by the IHSN.
 It is a companion of the NADA cataloguing application, used to build and maintain on-line data catalogs that exploit the rich and structured metadata generated using the Metadata Editor.

+**IMPORTANT NOTE**

+Metadata compliant with standards and schemas can be generated using the Metadata Editor as described in this Guide.
+They can also be generated  programmatically using a programming language like R or Python.
+The latter option provides a high degree of flexibility and efficiency, as it  offers multiple opportunities to automate part of the metadata generation process, and to exploit advanced machine learning solutions to enhance metadata.
+Metadata generated using R or Python can also be published in a NADA catalog using the NADA API and the R package NADAR or the Python library PyNADA.
+The programmatic option may thus be the preferred option for organizations that have strong expertise in R or Python.
+This may be the case particularly for the documentation of publications, indicators, or images.
+For microdata, the use of a Metadata Editor with capability to extract metadata from data files may provide significant advantage.

+Users interested in the programmatic option will need to be falimiar with the API description of the standard and schemas.
+More information is available in the Schema Guide (https://mah0001.github.io/schema-guide/), and in the API documentation (https://ihsn.github.io/nada-api-redoc/catalog-admin/#).